sorelmitra/learn/verifit/Readme.md

 ## REST Support

+Install `curl`.
+How do you do that depends on your OS.

 Have your `test_*.py` run `curl` as their single test command, using `verifit.run_test()`.

-See example in `test_jsonplaceholder_post_1.py`.
+See example in `test/jsonplaceholder/test_jsonplaceholder_post_1.py`.
 The example sends to https://jsonplaceholder.typicode.com/posts, which offers various dummy APIs.
+Note: the example intentionally fails to show you how it looks when it does so.

 ## WebSockets Support

-Have your `test_*.py` run `vitwss` as their background test command, using `verifit.run_triggered_background_test()`.

-The command `src/verifit/vitwss` ("vit" from "Verify It") does the following:
+Install `vitwss`: add `src/verifit/` to your PATH and restart your terminal. ("vit" comes from "Verify It".)
+It can do one of the following:
 - Send message to web socket and exit.
 - Wait for message on web socket for given timeout, then write the response and exit.

-To use it, add `src/verifit/` to your PATH.
+Have your `test_*.py` run `vitwss` as their background test command, using `verifit.run_triggered_background_test()`.

-See example in `test_websocketin_1.py`.
+See example in `test/websocketin/test_websocketin_1.py`.
 The example connects to https://www.websocket.in/docs.
 It supports multiple users on a channel, sends to all of them.
 Supports authentication tokens.
+Note: the example intentionally fails to show you how it looks when it does so.

 ## Micro-Services Support